-We will continue to update this web page as we get more information.
-Please be assured we care about getting you the vaccine as quickly and as safely as we can.
-Remember, our Primary Care really is you.
+We will continue to update this webpage as we get more information.
+Please be assured we care about getting you and your family the vaccine as quickly and as safely as we can.

 Tallahassee Primary Care Associates